 To move Echo is a different screen, click the gear in the top left and use the Monitors option.

 Click into a text field in a program so the cursor is flashing.
-Hold the record button on the microphone.
-You can also press the ‘+’ key on the number pad.
-Wait until the icon in the centre turns into animated red lines.
+If you are using a handheld microphone, hold the record button on the microphone.
+The centre of Echo will turn into red animated lines.
 This means Echo is listening and you can start speaking.

 Keep the microphone button held down and speak clearly in your normal voice.
 You should speak to Echo in fluent, full sentences